Basil Helps Bridge the Gap Between Summer and Fall Cooking

 I use basil varieties interchangeably.
 Nearly all varieties of basil provide that anise, peppery, minty jolt I so enjoy in my cooking.

 I love the pairing of basil with fall green beans found at farmers markets for a few more weeks.
 These distinctive green flavors work so well together.
 Thai basil in particular with its strong licorice flavor complements the simple vegetable.
-Add in garlic and little hot chile for an unforgettable stir-fry.
+Add in garlic and a little hot chile for an unforgettable stir-fry.
 Thin slices of pork tenderloin make the combination a main dish.

-To season the green beans, pork and basil, combine fish sauce with soy and oyster sauce.
+To season the green beans, pork, and basil, combine fish sauce with soy and oyster sauces.
 Fish sauce, made from fermented fish and salt, adds a savory, umami flavor found in much of Southeast Asian cooking.
 Look for it in the Asian section of large supermarkets or order online and select the brand with the fewest number of ingredients, such as Red Boat.
 I like to use reduced-sodium soy sauce here to accommodate the salty, robust flavors of fish sauce and oyster sauce.

 Organization is crucial for any stir-fry.
 Cook the rice and prepare all the ingredients before heating the well-seasoned wok or skillet over high heat.
 The more heat, the more flavor.